Ifarukcolak/Online-CV/README.md

 # Getting Started
 ***
-This project contains informations about how can deploy your cv without any payment of templates,domains or server.
+This project contains informations about how can deploy your cv **without any payment of templates, domains or server**.

 # Prerequisites
 ***